airbnb/swift/README.md

     case success(Success)
     case failure(Error)

-    // We don't expect additional cases that may be added to the enumeration affecting this method. public var isRunning: Bool {
+    // We expect that this property will remain valid if additional cases are added to the enumeration. public var isRunning: Bool {
       switch self {
       case .running: